sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 The output string is your update's DSA signature; you'll add this as an attribute to your enclosure in the next step.
 You can remove any newlines in this string.

-Additionally, in OS X 10.11 Apple has added [App Transport Security](//developer.apple.com/library/prerelease/mac/technotes/App-Transport-Security-Technote/) policy which blocks Mac apps from using insecure HTTP connections.
+Additionally, in macOS 10.11 Apple has added [App Transport Security](//developer.apple.com/library/prerelease/mac/technotes/App-Transport-Security-Technote/) policy which blocks macOS apps from using insecure HTTP connections.
 This restriction applies to Sparkle as well, so you will need to serve your appcast and the update files over HTTPS.

 ### Update your appcast